heathermartino/bingo/README.md

 Final Polishing
 ---------------

--- Make any other tweaks to the HTML, CSS or graphics you want to make.
++ Make any other tweaks to the HTML, CSS or graphics you want to make.
 You might want to change the colors, replace the donkey and elephant graphics, or drop in a custom free square.

--- Upload the contents of the live_files directory to your server.
++ Upload the contents of the live_files directory to your server.
 If you want to embed the bingo game on a page, use the HTML code:

-<iframe src="http://mysite.url/embed.html" height="785" width="600" scrolling="no" frameborder="0"></iframe>
+&lt;iframe src="http://mysite.url/embed.html" height="785" width="600" scrolling="no" frameborder="0"&gt;&lt;/iframe&gt;

-... replacing mysite.url with your own embed path.
+ (but replace mysite.url with your own embed path)

 Note: Because the bingo game dynamically fetches information from the CSV file from the server, it won't work if you simply open the HTML files.
 You have to either upload them to a server and try it from there.
 To simulate that locally, we use Python's built-in SimpleHTTPServer, which you can launch by running "python -m SimpleHTTPServer" in the live_files directory, then going to http://localhost:8000 in your web browser.